 In reality, appraisers are often lucky to find one sale record for an item exactly like the one being researched at any given time, much less several.
 That includes finding items in the same exact condition.

 Appraisers branch out a bit to include similar items fairly often, especially where antique furniture is concerned.
 You can do the same thing yourself, as mentioned previously, with some time, patience, and guidance.
-Read Rules for Valuing Antiques Like an Appraiser and When to Hire a Professional Appraiser to Value Antiques to learn more.
+Read Rules for Valuing Antiques Like an Appraiser to learn more.

 Where to Begin Your Valuation Quest Online